What should be the temperature of my computer processor?

-- Thermal paste - If the processor or fan has been replaced or worked on it may be necessary to clean off and then re-apply the thermal paste that helps transfer the heat away from the processor.
+- Thermal paste - If the processor or fan was recently replaced or repaired, you might want to clean it and re-apply thermal paste.

 - Alternative solutions - More advanced users or users who are overclocking may also want to consider alternative solutions such as water cooled solutions to keep their processors cool.

 My computer displays the temperature in Fahrenheit and not Celsius

-For more specific information about the processor you are running, you need to either consult your product documentation or visit Chris Hare's Processor Electrical Specification page.
+For more specific information about the processor you are running, you need to either consult your product documentation or visit the Chris Hare's Processor Electrical Specification page.